-Our Fleet consists of only five LNG carriers.
-Any limitation in the availability or operation of these vessels could have a material adverse effect on our business, results of operations and financial condition and could significantly reduce or eliminate our ability to pay the minimum quarterly distribution on our common units.
+Our Fleet consists of only six LNG carriers.
+Any limitation in the availability or operation of these vessels could have a material adverse effect on our business, results of operations and financial condition and could significantly reduce or eliminate our ability to pay the minimum quarterly distribution on our common units or distributions on our preferred units.

-Our Fleet consists of only five LNG carriers.
-If any of our vessels are unable to generate revenues as a result of off-hire time, early termination of the time charter in effect or otherwise, our business, results of operations financial condition and ability to make minimum quarterly distributions to unitholders could be materially adversely affected.
+Our Fleet consists of only six LNG carriers.
+If any of our vessels is unable to generate revenues as a result of off-hire time, early termination of the time charter in effect or otherwise, our business, results of operations financial condition and ability to make quarterly and other distributions to our common and preferred unitholders could be materially adversely affected.